k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 As a side note both Exception and identifier are misspelled.

 It looks like Koowa follows a strict convention of first creating interfaces and then implementations.
 I'm not sure if I like the obsessive level of this, but I imagine it accomplishes allot though; 1.
 Makes the core easily extendable.
 2. Makes sure there is thought put thought into API changes.
 3. Gives a good overview of the actual interface without the extra code to read.
-You cant have missing methods etc. Actually that might not be accurate I cant remember if interface implementation methods are optional in PHP or not.
+4. You cant have missing methods etc. 5.
+Allows class type checking due to inheritance.
+Actually that might not be accurate I cant remember if interface implementation methods are optional in PHP or not.

 ## KIdentifier: How a path is made.